 Pure Honey: Upon heating, pure honey caramelises quickly but does not make foam.

 Fake Honey: Dissolves very fast when added to water because of additives.
-Dissolves in methylated spirits while making the solution milky.

 Fake Honey: It will wet the slice of bread because of additives.

-Fake Honey: Absence of impurities.
+Fake Honey: No impurities.

 Bees also need sources of shallow water.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 It’s important to check with a doctor before taking this or any new product, especially if taking any other medicine or supplement or if pregnant or nursing.
 Be sure to check ingredients to make sure there is no risk of an allergic reaction.

 Are Bees Dying Out?.
 Praying Nature.
 Retrieved from http://www.praying-nature.com/site_pages.php?section=Ecology+Matters%21&category_ref=52